VasillisZantalis/ShadowNetBackend/README.md

 ```bash
 docker-compose up
 ```
-3.Set `ShadowNetBackend` as the startup project and run it to start the API.
+3. Set `ShadowNetBackend` as the startup project and run it to start the API.

 ## Project Structure